2019 NCECA COLLECTORS TOUR: MINNEAPOLIS, MN

-The 2018 NCECA Collectors Tour promises an exciting week of experiences designed for collectors of ceramic art.
-The 2018 conference of the National Council on Education for the Ceramic Arts in Pittsburgh is taking shape with a dynamic itinerary of studio and collection visits, curatorial and artistic connections, and insider opportunities to collect work exhibited at select exhibitions from the more than 100 shows surrounding NCECA’s upcoming conference.
+The 2019 NCECA Collectors Tour promises an exciting week of experiences designed for collectors of ceramic art.
+This experience promises a dynamic itinerary of exclusive studio and collection visits, curatorial and artistic connections, and insider opportunities to collect from the dozens of shows surrounding NCECA’s upcoming conference.

-The 2018 NCECA Collectors Tour will commence Monday morning, March 12 and conclude Saturday, March 17, 2018 following presentations by emerging artists and the conference closing lecture by influential artist and activist, Richard Notkin.
+The 2019 NCECA Collectors Tour will commence at noon on Monday, March 25 and conclude Saturday, March 30, 2019 following presentations by emerging artists and the conference closing lecture by influential artist Tony Marsh.

-NCECA’s exclusive Collectors Tour will extend to important exhibitions, collections and organizations throughout the Pittsburgh region.
-Collectors will also participate in special experiences integrated within CrossCurrents: Clay and Culture, NCECA’s 52nd Annual Conference taking place at the David L. Lawrence Convention Center from March 14-17, 2018.
-The conference will include lectures, artist demonstrations and thought provoking discussions on conditions that shape and influence ceramic art in history and the contemporary world.
+This limited registration opportunity will extend to important studios, exhibitions, collections and organizations throughout the Twin Cities region as well as invitations to special experiences integrated within Claytopia, NCECA’s 53rd Annual Conference taking place at the Minneapolis Convention Center from March 26-30, 2019.
+The conference will include lectures, artist demonstrations and thought-provoking discussions on conditions that shape and influence ceramic art in history and the contemporary world.

-Registration for the 2018 NCECA Collectors Tour will be limited due to the nature of the experiences being created.
-Included will be insider access to leading art and artists, as well as special engagements with museums and private collections.
-Tour participants will gain early access to thoughtfully selected exhibitions and have advance purchasing opportunities while enjoying a few shared meals, conversations and interactions with prominent and emerging artists.
+Registration will be limited due to the nature of experiences, which include insider access to leading art and artists, as well as special engagements with arts professionals, and private collections.
+Participants will gain early access to thoughtfully selected exhibitions and enjoy purchasing opportunities while sharing a few meals, conversations and interactions with prominent and emerging artists.

 A practicing artist for more than 30 years and full-time and university educator for more than two decades, through her ceramic sculpture, Linda Ganstrom explores personal issues to explore universal questions and qualities of the human condition.
 Her childhood spent on a farm in central Kansas is manifest in Ganstrom’s early creative inquiry through themes of nature, growth, and transformation.
 Concerns of more current work include the roles of women, memory, family, spirituality, gender and personal identity.
 Linda taught for seven years at Barton Community College before joining the faculty at Fort Hays State University where she directs undergraduate and graduate studies in ceramic art.
 Ganstrom served as NCECA exhibitions director for six years and helped organize memorable shows featuring national and international artists at the Tampa Art Museum, Bellevue Art Museum, and Milwaukee Art Museum during her tenure.